pasivinay/one2n-sre-bootcamp/milestone_2/README.md

     echo <your-dockerhub-password> | docker login --username <your-dockerhub-username> --password-stdin
     ```

-3. Build docker image
+3. Create and activate a virtual environment:
     ```bash
-    make build VERSION=1.0.0
+    python3 -m venv venv
+    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     ```

-4. Tag and push image to a repository :
+4. Install dependencies:
     ```bash
-    make tag-push USERNAME=<your-dockerhub-username> VERSION=1.0.0
+    make install
     ```

+> **_NOTE:_**  Please configure your environment variables(`.env`) file before building the docker image.
+An example `.env` file is provided as `.example.env`.
+Copy the example file to `.env` file and modify as required.

 5. Run unit tests on application:
     ```bash
     make test
     ```

-6. Apply database migrations:
+6. Build docker image
     ```bash
-    make migrate
+    make build VERSION=1.0.0
     ```

-> **_NOTE:_**  Please configure your environment variables(.env) file before running the application

-7. Run the application:
+7. Tag and push image to a repository :
     ```bash
-    make run
+    make tag-push USERNAME=<your-dockerhub-username> VERSION=1.0.0
     ```

+8. Run the application:
+    ```bash
+    make run VERSION=1.0.0
+    ```

-8. The API will be available at `http://127.0.0.1:5000/`.
+9. The API will be available at `http://127.0.0.1:5000/`.

 ## API Endpoints